20 Dean's Yard

 For information about getting to Westminster Abbey click here

 Information for visitors about accessing Westminster Abbey and what to expect when you get inside the Abbey can be found in our main guide.

 To see information about accessing Westminster Abbey click here

 Eating and Drinking at Westminster Abbey

 Westminster Abbey has a café for visitors, called the Cellarium Cafe.
-The café is accessed from within Westminster Abbey via steps or via a lift.
+The café is accessed from within the Cloisters via steps or via a lift.

 To see information about the Cellarium Café click here